Tee1er/boing/README.md

   > **b host**
   >
   > → Hosts a new map, randomly selected from the default maps. (see the 'maps' command for a list)
   >
   > **b host Ancient_Caldera or b host ancient_caldera**
   >
   > → Hosts the map "Ancient_Caldera".
 Map names are not case-sensitive, both "Ancient_Caldera" and "ancient_caldera" would work.
+However, the underscores in the name *are* required.

 - **pause/unpause**: Pauses or unpauses the game.
 This stops all player movement, as well as conveyor belts, production, etc.